Seniors Exempt from Citizenship Test in Costa Rica: What You Need to Know

 How long does it take to obtain citizenship in Costa Rica?

-The process can take up to 18 months or longer, depending on various factors such as the applicant’s specific circumstances.
+The process can take up to 18 months, depending on various factors, such as the applicant’s specific circumstances.

 Can I maintain dual citizenship in Costa Rica?